rl-language/rlc/docs/gym_tutorial.md

 # RLC and GYM

-This document assumes the reader knows what reinforcement learning is, and what [GYM](https://gymnasium.farama.org) style environments are, and it intended to be a reference for those that with to wrap their own Rulebook environments into a GYM style wrapper for interoperability with already existing reinforcement learning algorithms.
+This document assumes the reader is already familiar with reinforcement learning and [GYM-style environments](https://gymnasium.farama.org).
+It is intended as a reference for those who wish to wrap their own Rulebook environments in a GYM-style wrapper to ensure interoperability with existing reinforcement learning algorithms.

-This document expects you to know what Rulebook is, if you have not done so, consider reading instead the [base tutorial](./tutorial.md).
+It also assumes you are familiar with Rulebook.
+If not, we recommend starting with the [base tutorial](./tutorial.md).

-In this document you will see:
+In this document, you will learn:

-* How to install rlc core, the bare bone pip package that only depends from numpy and has barebone functionalities.
+- How to install `rlc-core`, a minimal pip package that depends only on NumPy and offers basic functionality.
-* How to import a example program into python.
+- How to import an example program into Python.
-* How to use RLCSingleEnvironment to get the basic functionalities you want to write your custom wrapper.
+- How to use `RLCSingleEnvironment` to access essential features when building your custom wrapper.

-In particular we will see how to handle tensor serialization, including custom serializations, get the list of actions, the list of valid actions, the returns, the rewards, how to check for the end of the game, how to handle secret information and how to handle randomness.
+Specifically, we will cover:
+- Handling tensor serialization, including custom serialization methods.
+- Accessing the full list of actions and the subset of valid actions.
+- Retrieving returns and rewards.
+- Checking for the end of a game.
+- Managing secret information and handling randomness.

+Since there are too many GYM-like wrappers, we provide general functions that you can reuse to write the wrapper with the right interface for your usecase.

-### Installing rl_language_core
+### Installing `rl_language_core`

-This document assumes you wish to replace the off-the-shelf tools RLC provides.
-For example, the default pip package for rlc comes with a dependency torward pytorch so that people can test their rlc programs.
-This is not acceptable if you want to use a custom pytorch or another machine learning framework.
+This section assumes that you want to replace the default tools provided by RLC.
+The standard `rlc` pip package includes a dependency on PyTorch to allow users to quickly test their RLC programs.
+However, this setup may not be suitable if you plan to use a custom version of PyTorch or a different machine learning framework altogether.

-For this reason, we provide rl_language_core, which only ships the minimal tools needed to run rlc programs and some python code that only depends on numpy.
+To address this, we provide the `rl_language_core` package—a minimal alternative that includes only the essential components needed to run RLC programs.
+It also comes with supporting Python code that depends solely on NumPy.

-You can install it with
+To install it, run:

 ```
 pip install rl_language_core
 pip install numpy
 ```

-### Example program
+### Example Program

-Let us start with a very simple RLC program and then let us built on top of it.
-Here is a implementation of rock-paper-scizzor.
-Notice that the game does not specify the number of players, nor a mapping between game state and current player.
+Let’s begin with a simple RLC program and build on top of it.
+Below is an implementation of the classic game *rock-paper-scissors*.
+Note that this example does not define the number of players or specify how the game state maps to the current player—these details are left implicit.

 ```python
 # rockpaperscizzor.rl